Leafuke/MineBackup/README.md

 - **Backup**: Securely backup your game saves with just a click.
 - **Restore**: Quickly restore your game saves to a previous state from either a `.7z` file or directly from your computer.
 - **High-Compression**: Use built-in 7-Zip to compress your archive and save storage space on your computer.
-- **Intelligent**: You can save space by backing up only the changes.
+- **Intelligent**: You can choose Git-Like mode to backup and restore your archive.
 - **Backup Path**: Set a custom path for your backups according to your storage preferences.
 - **Multilanguage**: We have supported two languages by now, but they can be more with your help!